 Can I connect the UA-Pro and UA-Lite directly to a PoE switch instead of the UA-Hub?

-No. The communication between the access readers and the hub is proprietary communication and we have special security in place.
+The communication between the access readers and the hub is proprietary communication and we have special security in place.
 So for security reasons, we do not allow the UA-Pro or UA-Lite to work if they are connected directly to a UniFi Switch.